 Article 2 of the UDHR states that everyone is entitled to all the human rights without distinction of any kind “such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status”.

-- Materials for creating a project product and presenting the results
+• Materials for developing and presenting the results

-In addition to funding, EUROPEANS FOR PEACE also offers advisory services before and during project implementation.
+EUROPEANS FOR PEACE also offers a counselling seminar before the project starts.

-- School and youth groups from Germany together with a partner from Central, Eastern and South-Eastern Europe or Israel
+• School and youth groups from Germany, together with a partner from Central, Eastern or South-Eastern Europe or from Israel

 • Binational or trinational projects

 • Young people between the ages of 12 and 21 together with their project leaders (not university or college students)